 - "want to meditate"

 Users can append an invocation phrase to the end of an explicit invocation or use them on their own for an implicit invocation.
 Either way, make sure to design useful invocation phrases that are specific to your Action's purpose.
-An action invocation phrase that is too generic to be useful is unhelpful to the user and detrimental for your app's visibility and discovery.
+An action invocation phrase that is too generic to be useful is unhelpful to the user and detrimental for your Action's visibility and discovery.